Regional Weather Summary

 NATIONAL WEATHER SERVICE LOUISVILLE KY

 High temperatures on Monday were in the lower to mid 80s.
 Overnight

-Highs on Friday will be in the 80s.
+cloud cover.
+Highs will be in the upper 60s to lower 70s.